project-terraforma/Ask_Atlas-DaD/README.md

 ---

-# Example Questions
+## Example Questions

 Users can ask questions such as:

 ```
+What is the total number of address records?
-How many restaurants are in Europe?
+How many unique countries are represented in the addresses dataset?
+Which datasets or sources contribute the most address records, and what are their counts?
-Which country has the most addresses?
+Which countries have the most address records with postal_city populated?
-How has the number of road segments changed over time?
-How many buildings have height data?
+What is the count of address records per `change_type` (unchanged/added/removed/data_changed) for the latest release?
+Top 5 `address_level_2` regions by total `id_count`?
+Track total_geometry_area_km2 over releases for theme='base' AND type='water'.
 ```

 The system translates these questions into **database queries and natural language answers**.

 ---

-# Architecture Overview
+## Architecture Overview

 The project explores **two different system designs**.

 ---

-# 1️⃣ DuckDB + RAG Pipeline
+## DuckDB + RAG Pipeline

 This approach focuses on **retrieval-augmented generation (RAG)** using local analytics.